 Synopsis of Potato Chips and Wine by A. Breeze Harper

 Pearl Marie Thomas is a Black girl in rural white New England.
 The year is 1996.
-All Pearl wants is to find love and the perfect vegan meal without her pious mother bothering her about her 'unkempt dreadlock' hair style, or her stepfather reminding her that unless she 'behaves', she cannot attend the women's college of her dreams: Smith College.
-With her heroine Audre Lorde's poetry and prose guiding her within her head, Pearl is in the closet as a 'Black dyke' (as she lovingly refers to herself), required to attend a Catholic High school, and constantly daydreaming about sultry romance scenarios with girls she'll never have, Pearl unexpectedly meets Ramona Lee, a Korean-American teen who captures her heart.
-Set to a playlist/videolist of the 1980s and 1990s, Potato Chips and Wine cleverly narrates the joys and frustrations of a Black teen girl trying to survive and find happiness in a mainstream society of the 1990s that narrated Black people as 'born criminals' and LGBTQ community as 'sinners.'
+All Pearl wants is to find love and the perfect vegan meal without her pious mother bothering her about her 'unkempt dread-lock' hair style, or her stepfather reminding her that unless she 'behaves', she cannot attend the women's college of her dreams: Smith College.
+With the literary ghosts of her heroine Audre Lorde' guiding her head and heart, Pearl is in the closet as a 'Black dyke' (as she lovingly refers herself as), required to attend a Catholic High school, and constantly daydreaming about sultry romance scenarios with girls she'll never have, Pearl unexpectedly meets Ramona Lee, a Korean-American teen who captures her heart.
+Set to a playlist/video-list of the 1980s and 1990s, Potato Chips and Wine cleverly narrates the joys and frustrations of a Black teen girl trying to survive and find happiness in a mainstream society of the 1990s that narrated Black people as 'born criminals' and LGBTQ community as 'sinners.'

 Why I Wrote This Novel